-This Cork pub is believed to be the oldest thatched pub in Ireland and has been in the same family since the 1600s.
+This Cork pub is the oldest thatched pub in Ireland and has been in the same family since the 1600s.

 But it’s not back in the dark ages, and its pub grub and friendly atmosphere make this historical spot a must-visit.